cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/templates-mgmt.md

 ![Template Management - menu]( /images/ui/customization/templates_menu.png )

-Choosing this option will present all the existing templates and pages on the current manager.
-From here, you can create new templates and pages and edit existing ones.
+Choosing this option will present all the existing templates, pages and page groups on the current manager.
+From here, you can create new templates, pages and page groups and edit existing ones.

 ![Template Management - main page]( /images/ui/customization/templates_main-page.png )